François Dubourdeau

-François Dubourdeau (born 4 December 1980 in Angoulême, Charente) is a French footballer who completed his career by playing for Cincinnati Kings in the USL Second Division.
+François Dubourdeau (born 4 December 1980) is a French footballer who completed his career by playing for Cincinnati Kings in the USL Second Division.
 His previous clubs include Motherwell, Kilmarnock, Dundee, Forfar Athletic and Accrington Stanley.

 Dubourdeau was a fans-favourite at Motherwell after he starred in a 1–0 victory against Rangers.
 Despite this, Dubourdeau was released in May 2003 by manager Terry Butcher.
 In August of the same year, Dubourdeau was signed by fellow Scottish Premier League side Kilmarnock.